jrcarob/Mortality_projections/README.md

-# Mortality projections with R packages 'demography' and 'lifecontigencies'
+# Spanish mortality projections with R packages 'demography' and 'lifecontigencies'

 As one of the main sections in the Ph.D thesis I am working in and based on the R packages 'demography', developed by Rob J. Hyndman, Heather Booth, Leonie Tickle, and John Maindonald (2011)  and 'lifecontingencies', developed by Giorgio A. Spedicato, (2013) we show mortality and simulate it for Spain with data-set available from Human Mortality Database (HMD) with a total set from 1908 to 2016.